priyesh069/Shape-Ai-Bootstrap-Project/README.md

 anyone with zero experience on programming can learn.

 I enjoyed these 7 days, you can as well.
-To register for next free 7 days bootcamp, visit:

-www.shapeai.tech

-or follow SHAPEAI on:

 <li><a href=